Neuroimaging

 At the BioMedical Engineering and Imaging Institute (BMEII), one of our main areas of research is the development of novel, transformative tools to better visualize and quantify the structure, function and metabolism of the brain.
 These tools are immediately translated to study the living human brain in the diseased and healthy state.

-Mount Sinai is one of the few institutions that has invested in the seven Tesla human MRI scanner that produces high-resolution images to visualize and measure changes in the brain that were previously undetectable.
-This advanced imaging technology makes it possible to noninvasively capture subtle neurological abnormalities that could allow for early detection of disease and open up the potential for treatment for patients who are refractory to drug treatments.
+Over the last three decades, there has been unprecedented progress in the study of the brain.
+Mount Sinai is one of the few institutions that invest in 7 Tesla (7T) human MRI scanners, which produce high-resolution images to visualize and measure previously undetectable changes in the brain.
+This advanced imaging technology noninvasively captures subtle neurological abnormalities, enabling early detection of disease and potential treatments for patients with illnesses that are resistant to medication.

 Brain imaging research is overseen by the Advanced Neuroimaging Research Program (ANRP), led by Dr. Priti Balchandani, Associate Professor of Radiology and Neuroscience.
-ANRP focuses on developing novel imaging technologies to diagnose and treat, a wide range of conditions, including epilepsy, brain tumors, psychiatric illnesses, multiple sclerosis, and spinal cord injury.
+ANRP focuses on developing novel imaging technologies to diagnose and treat a wide range of conditions, including epilepsy, brain tumors, psychiatric illnesses, multiple sclerosis, and spinal cord injury.

 Advanced Neuroimaging